TrueNobility303/F2BA/README.md

 cd ./distributed
 python -u l2reg.py
 ```
 And you can find the training logs and plot the figure in a similar way.
+Note that our training logs are also stored as arrays in the file `plot2fig.py`.